Diseases of poverty: Cycle of poverty

-Infectious Diseases
+Infectious diseases

 Together, diseases of poverty kill approximately 14 million people annually.
 Gastroenteritis with its associated diarrhea results in about 1.8 million deaths in children yearly with most of these in the world's poorest nations.

 At the global level, the three primary PRDs are tuberculosis, AIDS/HIV and malaria.
 Developing countries account for 95% of the global AIDS prevalence and 98% of active tuberculosis infections.
 Furthermore, 90% of malaria deaths occur in African countries.
 Together, these three diseases account for 10% of global mortality.

+While infectious diseases such as HIV, tuberculosis, and malaria remain significant health threats, they are not the only major health concerns for impoverished populations.
+Research indicates that chronic diseases are becoming increasingly prevalent in these communities due to changing lifestyles and environmental factors.
+Expanding healthcare interventions to address both infectious and non-communicable diseases can provide a more comprehensive approach to reducing the global disease burden.

 Treatable childhood diseases are another set which have disproportionately higher rates in poor countries despite the availability of cures for decades.
 These include measles, pertussis and polio.
-The largest three poverty-related diseases (PRDs) — AIDS, malaria, and tuberculosis — account for 18% of diseases in poor countries.
+The largest three PRDs—AIDS, malaria, and tuberculosis—account for 18% of diseases in poor countries.
 The disease burden of treatable childhood diseases in high-mortality, poor countries is 5.2% in terms of disability-adjusted life years but just 0.2% in the case of advanced countries.

 In addition, infant mortality and maternal mortality are far more prevalent among the poor.
 For example, 98% of the 11,600 daily maternal and neonatal deaths occur in developing countries.

 Three other diseases, measles, pneumonia, and diarrheal diseases, are also closely associated with poverty, and are often included with AIDS, malaria, and tuberculosis in broader definitions and discussions of diseases of poverty.